Pur3-MAlice/Pom-To-Do-Ro/README.md

 ### Backend

 Build the Django Rest Framework (DRF) backend to handle user authentication and data storage.

 ### Connect Frontend to Backend

-Establish communication between the frontend and backend, enabling data retrieval and updates.
+Integrated the frontend with the DRF backend.
+Using API calls (Axios) to interact with my backend's endpoints for tasks, habits, categories, and user/profile.
+I also followed the Code Insitute Intructions on how to create a React and DRF app in one repo.
+Here: [Project unification documentation](https://code-institute-students.github.io/advfe-unified-workspace/creating-an-app-in-a-workspace/00-creating-an-app-in-a-workspace)

 ## Testing